 A blues guitarist whose soulful, instrumental storytelling speaks volumes without a single sung word.

-Ronnie Earl, born Ronald Horvath in Queens, New York, found his calling not in the classroom but in the Boston blues clubs of the 1970s.
-After a stint backing vocalist Sugar Ray Norcia, he joined the iconic Roomful of Blues, where his deep study of masters like Otis Rush and Magic Sam began to crystallize into his own expressive voice.
-Earl embarked on a solo career defined by instrumental mastery and emotional depth, his Fender Stratocaster weaving tales of sorrow, joy, and redemption.
-More than a technician, he is a channel for feeling, often performing with his eyes closed in deep concentration.
-His battles with personal demons have infused his music with a palpable sense of hard-won peace, making him a revered figure among guitarists and blues purists.
+Ronnie Earl, born Ronald Horvath in Queens, New York, developed his expressive voice on Fender Stratocaster after studying masters Otis Rush and Magic Sam.
+He found his calling in Boston blues clubs of the 1970s, backing vocalist Sugar Ray Norcia before joining Roomful of Blues.
+His solo career is defined by instrumental mastery and emotional depth, his playing weaving tales of sorrow, joy, and redemption.
+He often performs with his eyes closed in deep concentration.
+His battles with personal demons infuse his music with a palpable sense of hard-won peace.

 1946–1964